Mary Berry's Victoria sandwich recipe

 Method

-1. Preheat the oven to 180°C/Fan 160°C/gas 4.
-Grease two sandwich tins then line the base of each tin with baking parchment.
+1. Heat the oven to 180C (160C fan, Gas 4).
+Grease two 20cm (8in) sandwich tins then line the base of each tin with a circle of baking parchment.

 2. Measure the butter, sugar, eggs, flour, and baking powder into a large bowl and beat until thoroughly blended.
 Divide the mixture evenly between the tins and level out.

-3. Bake in the preheated oven for about 25 minutes or until well risen and the tops of the cakes spring back when lightly pressed with a finger.
+3. Bake for about 25 minutes or until well risen and the tops of the cakes spring back when lightly pressed with a finger.
 Leave to cool in the tins for a few minutes then turn out, peel off the parchment and finish cooling on a wire rack.

 4. When completely cold, sandwich the cakes together with the jam.
-Sprinkle with caster sugar to serve.
+Sprinkle the cake generously with caster sugar to serve.

-Top tips for making Mary Berry's Victoria sandwich
+Top tips for making Mary Berry's Victoria sponge

 Preparation is key to making the perfect sponge cake.
 Make sure you have all of your ingredients measured out beforehand and that the oven has been preheated to the correct temperature to ensure your Victoria sandwich cooks evenly.